 - What frustrates them or prevents them from getting their job done effectively…and what they suggest we could do to fix it?

-- What frustrates or alienates our customers…and what they suggest we could do to fix it?
+- What frustrates or alienates our customers…and what they think we could do to fix it?

-- What we could do to help make you more excited to come to work each day?
+- What can we do to help make you more excited to come to work each day?

-A second approach to giving your staff (especially front-line staff) an opportunity to ‘train’ top management about what’s really going on in the company, from their perspective is to give them an opportunity to put together and deliver a presentation on what they believe could be improved in the areas of the customer experience, employee safety, efficiency, communication, policies and processes, facilities and working conditions.
+A second approach to giving your staff (especially front-line staff) an opportunity to ‘train’ top management about what’s really going on in the company, from their perspective, is to give them an opportunity to put together and deliver a presentation on what they believe could be improved in the areas of the customer experience, employee safety, staff engagement, efficiency, communication, policies and processes, facilities and working conditions.

-Select a few of your top front-line and front-line supervisory people and give them time to put together a one-hour or 90-minute session in which they will give you the wisdom of ‘their truth’ about what’s going on.
+Select a few of your top front-line and front-line supervisory people and give them time to put together a one-hour Session in which they will give you the wisdom of ‘their truth’ about what’s really going on.
 Do you have guts to give this one a try?
 You’ll be amazed at what you learn and what needs fixing.

 So, there you have it.
 ‘The 11 faces of training’ and a gutsy bonus suggestion.
 How will you use these insights to improve your understanding of and commitment to training, learning and people development in your business…and when will you start?

 Stay safe…live brilliantly!